codio-templates/ThinkJava2/.guides/content/methods-and-testing-exercises-4-1.md

 Monday, July 22, 2019
 ```
 1. Once you have debugged `printAmerican`, write another method called `printEuropean` that displays the date in European format.

+See the example java code in the left pane.
+To compile and run the code, press the "Run"! {Run!| terminal}(sh .guides/bg.sh javac code/ch04/Exercise4_1.java java -cp code/ch03/ Exercise4_1)